modiimedia/InsuranceSmart/content/_index.md

 banner_text: "We are an Independent Insurance Agency specializing in helping seniors transitioning to Medicare. \n\n\n\nOur mission is to provide quality service and exceptional value in the insurance markets we serve.
-We provide coverage you need, at a price you can afford. \n\n\n\nWe also provide Life, Health, Long-term care, Final Expense coverage, as well as Fixed Indexed Annuities.
+We provide coverage you need, at a price you can afford. \n\n\n\nWe also provide Life, Health, Long-term Care, Final Expense Coverage, as well as Fixed Indexed Annuities.
 These Secure Financial Product are designed to help Grow and Protect your Nest Egg, with Fixed or Indexed Returns, Guaranteed Income Solutions, and No Loss Guarantee, so you can retire in confidence!  . \n\n\nLet us know how we can serve you!"